Anti-slavery and human trafficking statement 2020

 Our principles related to human rights include:

-· We believe that all employment should be freely chosen and commit to refrain from any form of forced or involuntary labour;
+We believe that all employment should be freely chosen and commit to refrain from any form of forced or involuntary labour or human trafficking;

-· We will only work with suppliers whose core values and commitment to ethical business conduct matches our own.
+We will only work with suppliers whose core values and commitment to ethical business conduct matches our own and require that their conduct always meets our standards including signing up to our Global Supplier Code of Conduct.

-These principles are cemented through a comprehensive suite of group policies as outlined in our Group Policy Manual.
+These principles are cemented through a comprehensive suite of Group policies as outlined in our Group Policy Manual.
+This can be accessed on our website.

-We work in partnership with customers and competitors from the Aerospace and Defence industry to seek to share and implement best practice ethical business practices.
-We are a steering member of the International Forum on Business Ethical Conduct for the Aerospace and Defence Industry (IFBEC) and a member of the UK Aerospace, Defence, Security and Space (ADS) Human Rights working group.
+We work in partnership with customers and competitors from the Aerospace & Defence industry and beyond to seek to share and implement best practice ethical business practices.
+We are a steering member of the International Forum on Business Ethical Conduct for the Aerospace and Defence Industry (IFBEC); a member of the UK Aerospace, Defence, Security and Space (ADS) Human Rights working group; and co-chair of the Bingham Centre's Business Network (British Institute of International & Comparative Law).
+We monitor our position on external charters and signatories on a regular basis, and review and align our policies and processes accordingly.
+We routinely benchmarking our approach, both formally and informally, to help inform our programme.

 Our policies related to modern slavery and human trafficking

 Our policies cover our commitment to ensure human rights standards are met globally and help make sure our suppliers uphold similar standards.
-We seek to take relevant legislation and the views of internal and external stakeholders into account in the development of any group level policy.
-Any proposed new group policy or revisions to an existing policy is subject to review and approval by the Chief Governance Officer and General Counsel.
+We seek to take relevant legislation and the views of internal and external stakeholders into account in the development of any Group level policy.
+Any proposed new Group policy or revisions to an existing policy is subject to review and approval by the Chief Governance officer, General Counsel, and where relevant the Board of Directors, as well as subject to review by elected employee representatives.

-Human rights, including modern slavery and human trafficking, is embedded within a series of policy; we do not have a standalone specific modern slavery policy.
+Modern slavery and human trafficking is embedded within a series of policies, including our Human Rights policy; we do not have a standalone specific modern slavery policy.

-Our Code of Conduct (the Code) underpins all that we do as a company by setting out our principles and how they apply to our business activities.
+Our Code of Conduct (the Code} underpins all that we do as a company by setting out our principles and how they apply to our business activities.
 It applies to all employees, our subsidiaries and controlled joint ventures, wherever they are located.
-We encourage our non-controlled joint ventures to adopt the principles of our Code and will only work with partners with companies who demonstrate the same commitment to high standards of ethical conduct.
-Our Code is available in multiple formats, including hardcopy, online and in a mobile application.
+We encourage our non-controlled joint ventures to adopt the principles of our Code and will only work with partners who demonstrate the same commitment to high standards of ethical conduct.

-Our Code is supported by our Group Policies manual, which brings together all our Group-wide policies.
+Our Code is supported by our Group policies, which are brought together in our Group Policy Manual.
 Our Human Rights policy sits within this and sets out our commitment to respect the human rights of our employees and those working on our behalf through core labour standards.
-The policy draws from broader people-related policies, including our anti-discrimination policy; health, safety and environment (HSE) policy; diversity and inclusion policy; immigration policy; and relocation policy.
+The policy draws from broader people-related policies, including our Anti-discrimination policy; Health, Safety and Environment (HSE} policy; Diversity and Inclusion policy; Immigration policy; and Relocation policy.

 All employees are required to adhere to our Code and Group policies, in addition to any specific local requirements.
 Our all-employee performance management processes include an assessment of how individuals embody our company values, behaviours and ethical conduct.

-We extend our ethical principles to our suppliers and partners through our Supplier Code of Conduct (Supplier Code).
+We extend our sustainability expectations and ethical principles to our suppliers and partners through our Global Supplier Code of Conduct (Supplier Code).
 In order to do business together, we expect all suppliers to be ethical, responsible and to fully comply with all applicable laws and regulations.
-Our Supplier Code sets out the behaviours, practices and standards we expect our suppliers to demonstrate and comply with, all of which are based on our own Rolls-Royce Code of Conduct, policies and standards.
+Our Supplier Code sets out the behaviours, practices and standards we expect our suppliers to demonstrate and comply with, all of which are based on our own Rolls-Royce Code, policies and standards.

 Our policies are made available to employees in English and our core business languages.
-These can be accessed through our employee intranet and are made physically available at our operational sites and office locations.
+These can be accessed externally through our Company website, Our Code and Group polices dedicated microsite and supporting mobile application, and internally through our employee intranet.
+Some specific elements of our Group policies, such as individual contact details or internal references, may be redacted from the externally published versions, primarily for security and privacy concerns.
 Our policies and business conduct expectations are a core part of our employee on-boarding and induction experience, as well as employee learning and development activities.

 Mitigating modern slavery risk in our supply chain

-Our Supplier Code of Conduct (Supplier Code) is the foundation of our approach to managing modern slavery risk within our supply chain.
-It states, “All suppliers must comply with applicable international and national laws and standards in relation to labour practices and human rights, including slavery and human trafficking legislation”.
+Our Supplier Code is the foundation of our approach to managing modern slavery risk within our supply chain.
+It states that 'all suppliers must comply with applicable international and national laws and standards in relation to labour practices and human rights, including slavery and human trafficking legislation'.

-We review and consider potential new suppliers’ ability to adhere to our Supplier Code as part of our supplier selection and on-boarding processes, prior to entering contractual negotiations.
-In addition, certain new and existing suppliers where they present a particular level of risk, are subject to screening assessments through the Dow Jones Risk and Compliance Platform on sanctions, watch-lists and adverse media reports, through a process we call “Know Your Partner”.
+We review and consider potential new suppliers' ability to adhere to our Supplier Code as part of our supplier selection and on-boarding processes. prior to entering contractual negotiations.

-If a supplier’s practices are found unsatisfactory or non-conformant to our Supplier Code, we address these issues on a case-by-case basis, seeking advice from subject matter experts and legal counsel where appropriate.
+If a supplier's practices are found unsatisfactory or non-conformant to our Supplier Code, the issue is investigated and escalated appropriately.
+We address these issues on a caseby-case basis, seeking advice from subject matter experts and legal counsel where appropriate.
 We have not experienced any significant breaches of the Supplier Code related to modern slavery to date.
 In the event of significant non-conformance, we retain the right to terminate any contractual agreement with immediate effect.

 Mitigating modern slavery risk in our business operations and activities